 - BA (Hons) Philosophy and Politics, University of Manchester

 I oversee the delivery of the ethics curriculum for all engineering undergraduate programmes at the Southwest Jiaotong-Leeds Joint School in Chengdu, China.
-In Leeds I am also the ethics lead for the Centres for Doctoral Training across the Faculty of Engineering.
+In Leeds I am also the ethics lead for the Centres for Doctoral Training across the Faculty of Engineering and Physical Sciences.

 Research groups and institutes